hpc-unibe-ch/hpc-unibe-ch.github.io/docs/hpc-workspaces/workspaces.md

 - research group based compute resource sharing
 - in-line with other HPC centres

-## Storage
+## Storage Access Permissions
 **HOME** is meant to be a private space, mainly for configurational data.
-All **project driven data** is meant to be located in a **HPC Workspace** directories:
+All **group oriented data** is meant to be located in a **HPC Workspace** directories:

 - `/storage/workspaces/<researchGroupID>/<workspaceID>`  for permanent storage
 - `/storage/scratch/` for temporary storage, see [File Systems](../file-system/filesystem-overview.md)

-All files and directories in the group shared spaces are meant to stay with default permissions:
+All files and directories in the group shared spaces are meant to stay with default permissions, like `-rw-rw-r--`:

-- read and write for owner and group
+- read and write for owner and primary group members
-- read only for others (necessary for secondary group)

-The access for secondary group members is managed using ACLs on the top level Workspace directory.

-For default and actual **quota** information see [File System Quota](../file-system/quota.md).

-All data in the permanent space (`/storage/workspaces/`) is protected using daily snapshots and backups

-[//]: # (TODO daily Snapshots? daily backups?)
+- read only access for others.
+Since the Workspace directory itself is limited to primary and secondary group members using ACLs, secondary group members get read permissions.

 ## Members
+The Workspace owner can define a **deputy** who gets same permissions as owner, including booking at cost.

 Workspace permissions are managed with **two lists of members**:

 - primary users, with **read and write** access to all data in the spaces, permission to account to that Workspace